taskcollect/taskcollect.github.io/faq.md

   - Does TaskCollect support platform X?
   - Why is feature X not available even though platform Y implements it?
   - Will TaskCollect solve my time management issues?
-  - Why is there no place to view messages from platform X?
+  - Why can't I view messages from platform X?
   - When will you fix bug X and/or implement feature Y?
+  - When will you make an app for TaskCollect?

 Implementation
   - Why is TaskCollect not written in language X?